Some important developments, but uncertainty remains

 Key takeaways

-- The Bill implements 23 of the legislative proposals that were agreed to by the Government in its response to the 116 proposals set out in the Privacy Act Review Report (Report).
+- The Bill (as passed) implements 23 of the legislative proposals that were agreed to by the Government in its response to the 116 proposals set out in the Privacy Act Review Report (Report).

-- The Bill does not provide anticipated long-term clarity on reform to the fundamental pillars of Australian privacy law.
-The proposed reforms are also less comprehensive than expected, focussing on 'quick wins', without delving into the thornier issues the Government had agreed to in principle only, or that required further consultation.
+- The Bill (as passed) does not provide anticipated long-term clarity on reform to the fundamental pillars of Australian privacy law.
+The amendments are also less comprehensive than expected, focusing on 'quick wins', without delving into the thornier issues the Government had agreed to in principle only, or that required further consultation.

-- However, the Bill does address some items of significance, most notably the introduction of a tiered penalty regime for contraventions of the Privacy Act which is likely to result in a higher degree of OAIC enforcement activity, a statutory tort for serious invasions of privacy, two new 'anti-doxxing' offences and new transparency requirements for organisations regarding automated decision-making.
+- However, the amendments do address some items of significance, most notably the introduction of a tiered penalty regime for contraventions of the Privacy Act, which is likely to result in a higher degree of OAIC enforcement activity, a statutory tort for serious invasions of privacy, two new 'anti-doxxing' offences and new transparency requirements for organisations regarding automated decision-making.

 How did we get here?